developer-dipuu/TgtoWa/DB_SETUP.md

 **Now, let's start the database service and enable it to launch on boot:**

+_As discussed above, this is not required for Debian or Ubuntu._
 ```bash
 # Start the PostgreSQL service right now
 sudo systemctl start postgresql